 Limited Options

-Borrowers with evil credit face challenges in finding lenders willing to refinance their student loans.
+Borrowers with evil credit need help finding lenders willing to refinance their student loans.
 Limited options mean fewer chances for better terms or rates.

 Higher Interest Rates